HABITAT FOR HUMANITY GRAND TRAVERSE REGION

 and Response Plan

 HABITAT FOR HUMANITY GRAND TRAVERSE REGION takes the health and safety of our employees and volunteers very seriously.
 With the spread of the coronavirus or “COVID-19,” a respiratory disease caused by the SARS-CoV-2 virus, we all must remain vigilant in mitigating the outbreak.
-This is particularly true for the construction industry, which has been deemed “essential” during this Declared National Emergency.
-In order to be safe and maintain operations, we have developed this COVID-19 Exposure Prevention, Preparedness, and Response Plan to be implemented throughout Habitat for Humanity Grand Traverse Region and at all of our jobsites.
+In order to be safe and maintain operations, we have developed this COVID-19 Exposure Prevention, Preparedness, and Response Plan to be implemented throughout the Company and at all of our jobsites.
 We have also identified a team of employees to monitor available U.S. Center for Disease Control and Prevention (“CDC”) and Occupational Safety and Health Administration (“OSHA”) guidance on the virus.

-This Plan is based on currently available information from the CDC and OSHA, and is subject to change based on further information provided by the CDC, OSHA, and other public officials.
-Habitat for Humanity Grand Traverse Region may also amend this Plan based on operational needs.
+This Plan is based on currently available information from the CDC, MDHHS and MIOSHA, and is subject to change based on further information provided by the CDC, MDHHS and MIOSHA, and other public officials.
+The Company may also amend this Plan based on operational needs.